xzYue/odoo/addons/hw_proxy/doc/index.rst

 Extra dependencies
 ~~~~~~~~~~~~~~~~~~

-Because Odoo is running on Python 2, you need to check which version of pip you need to use.
+Because Modoo is running on Python 2, you need to check which version of pip you need to use.

     $ sudo pip --version